donaldzou/WGDashboard/README.md

 ## 🥘 Experimental Functions

-#### Progressive Web App (PWA)
+#### Progressive Web App (PWA) for WGDashboard

-With `v3.0`, I've added a `manifest.json` into the dashboard, so user could add their dashboard as a PWA to their browser or mobile device.
+- With `v3.0`, I've added a `manifest.json` into the dashboard, so user could add their dashboard as a PWA to their browser or mobile device.

 <img src="img/PWA.gif"/>